 3. Keep Creating fresh Content

-Fresh content is good – Google loves it – whether it’s posting photos of your products, or adding a new home page slideshow image, keep it fresh.
+Quality, fresh content is one of the key elements of a successful website.
+Google loves it – whether it’s posting photos of your products, or adding a new home page slideshow image, keep it fresh.

 A simple post per day, even on social media, can work miracles for your business.